Skip to content

 Related posts

-Latest News, Rare Cancer
+Education, Rare Cancer

-A scientist wearing safety glasses and gloves closely examines samples through a microscope in a laboratory setting, concentrating on her research.
+A scientist wearing safety goggles and gloves examines samples through a microscope in a bright laboratory, with other researchers working in the background.

 The Synovial Sarcoma Foundation is a registered 501(c)(3) nonprofit organization.
 Tax ID number is 33-4027591.
 Contributions to the Synovial Sarcoma Foundation are tax-deductible to the extent permitted by law.